cgel/cgel.github.io/_posts/2016-5-3-Is_deep_learning_the_future_of_UAV_vision.md

 And finally there is a very empirical argument against SLAMAP.
 After decades of research it seems to have failed at finding applications outside academia.
 Most industrial applications in which SLAMAP is used, are simple and highly controlled — nothing like drone flying.

 In short, the shortfalls of SLAMAP are:

-Does not support dynamic objects
+- Does not support dynamic objects.
-Does not handle uncertainty
+- Does not handle uncertainty.
-Does not have semantic understanding of the world
+- Does not have semantic understanding of the world.
-Is difficult to get the desired behaviours Empirically, it has been around for quite a while and hasn’t been very successful.
+- Is difficult to get the desired behaviours.
+- Empirically, it has been around for quite a while and hasn’t been very successful.

 So, is there another option?
 Yes there is, and is called Deep Learning.